 For each sample, a small quantity (about 100 μg) of dough (prepared just before) was put into an alumina crucible and inserted into the TGA device (TA Instruments, SDT-Q600), then the sample was heated up to 600 °C with a temperature ramp of 5 °C/min.
-For each run the weight loss of the sample was registered and then the percentage reduction and the derivative of the latter with respect to the temperature were calculated.
+For each run, the weight loss of the sample was registered and then the percentage reduction and the derivative of the latter with respect to the temperature were calculated.
 After this, two main peaks in the derivative curve (DTG) were individuated and characterized with the following parameters: peak temperature, height and integral.
-For the first peak (peak 1) also a quantification of the left and right (with respect to the peak temperature) integrals was performed, while for the second one (peak 2) an estimation of the temperature range (considered for the integral computation) was done.
+For the first peak (peak 1) also the quantification of the left and right (with respect to the peak temperature) integrals was performed, while for the second one (peak 2) an estimation of the temperature range (considered for the integral computation) was done.
 Peak temperatures and heights were determined by means of a regression curve (second or third grade polynomial) in a strict range around the peak; integrals were determined as the total weight loss percentage between the considered temperature range limits; the temperature range was conventionally fixed in 25-200 °C for the first peak and determined for the second one from the intersections between the abscissa axis and the tangent passing for the inflection point of each (ascending and descending) part of the curve around the peak.

 Table 1: Properties of semolina